bitstadium/HockeySDK-Cordova/README.md

 4. **autoSend** - Specifies whether you would like crash reports to be automatically sent to the HockeyApp server when the end user restarts the app.
 Defaults to `false`.

+5. **checkForUpdateMode** - Specifies mode for checking updates.The `hockeyapp.checkForUpdateMode` enum provides the following available options:

+    - `CHECK_ON_STARTUP` - Checks for updates on startup.

+    - `CHECK_MANUALLY` - Lets user to decide when to check for updates with `checkForUpdate` call.

-5. **ignoreDefaultHandler** - Specifies whether you would like to display the standard dialog when the app is about to crash.
+6. **ignoreDefaultHandler** - Specifies whether you would like to display the standard dialog when the app is about to crash.
 This parameter is only relevant on Android, and therefore, you can set it to anything on iOS.
 Defaults to `false`.

-6. **createNewFeedbackThread** - Indicates if a new thread should be created for each new feedback message.
+7. **createNewFeedbackThread** - Indicates if a new thread should be created for each new feedback message.
 Setting it to `true` will force a new thread whenever a new message is sent as opposed to the default resume thread behaviour.

-7. **loginMode** - The mechanism to use in order to authenticate users.
+8. **loginMode** - The mechanism to use in order to authenticate users.
 Defaults to `hockeyapp.loginMode.ANONYMOUS`.
 The `hockeyapp.loginMode` enum provides the following available options:

     - `ANONYMOUS` - The end user isn't authenticated at all.